All Episodes

 Okay, speaking of the media, we've got Romney, I'm convinced, trying to freeze any continued positive or upward movement toward Trump with the allegation here that Trump's got questionable taxes.

-Trump, of course, responded.
+Trump, of course, responded, well, this is typical.

-Well, as his typical, I'm paraphrasing.
+I'm paraphrasing.

-Here's a guy lost, lousy, lousy candidate, had his taxes examined last campaign and didn't do it right or some such thing.
+Here's a guy, lost, lousy, lousy candidate, had his taxes examined last campaign and didn't do it right or some such thing.

-He was not moved by by Romney's uh threats.
+He was not moved by Romney's threats.

-The Washington Post is an editorial, and it is they're scared.
+The Washington Post is an editorial.

-The headline to this thing is GOP leaders, you must do everything in your power to stop Donald Trump.
+The headline to this thing is, GOP leaders, you must do everything in your power to stop Donald Trump.

 Washington Post.

-Now I want you to stop and think about something for a second.
+Now, I want you to stop and think about something for a second.

-And think about what the polling data that we have that's out there that says what it says.
+I'm going to give you details of this and what they say, but stop and think here of the premise and think about what the polling data that we have that's out there that says what it says.

-There's most of the polling data, they're just a couple that don't say this.
+There are just a couple that don't say this.

-Most polls indicate that Hillary Clinton would beat Trump in a general in the general election.
+Most polls indicate that Hillary Clinton would beat Trump in a general, in the general election.

-And most of the polls that say that Hillary would beat Trump say it would be easy.
+And most of the polls that say that Hillary would beat Trump say it would be easy, that it would not be much of a contest.

-Additionally, there is another poll out today, and it's a combination of polls and exit polls, and I forget off the top of my head the source of it, but we'll get to it as the program unfolds.
+And I forget off the top of my head the source of it, but get to it as the program unfolds.

 And it's new information on Hispanics that 75 to 80% of Hispanics disapprove and dislike Trump nationwide.